News & events

 On the last day, December 2nd, 2024, there was another field trip tto take the cable car up to the Zwölferhorn and see the new photovoltaic plant.

-This event was another success story related to ENSEMBLE.
+These events, that were part of two different Work Packages within the ENSEMBLE project, represent another success story.
 The fact that in St. Gilgen many projects in high-quality sustainability are realized and can be shown has been an example for the other consortium partners, who came back home full of ideas for the future of their regions.